neri/toyscript/docs/intro.md

 ```

 - Defines the function `identifier1`, with arguments of `identifier2n` and `type2n`, return type of `type3`, and contents of `expr`.
+- If the `export` modifier is present, even functions not referenced from within the module will be output to binary.

 ### for statement